Lucifer (TV series): Casting

-In February 2015, it was announced that Tom Ellis had been cast as Lucifer Morningstar, and that Tom Kapinos would write the pilot, to be directed by Len Wiseman.
+In February 2015, Tom Ellis was cast as Lucifer Morningstar, while Tom Kapinos was attached to write the pilot, directed by Len Wiseman.
 Approximately one month after, Lauren German was cast as LAPD-detective Chloe Decker.
-Lina Esco was originally cast as Maze (Mazikeen), however, the role was later recast with Lesley-Ann Brandt.
+Lina Esco was originally cast as Maze (Mazikeen), but the role was later recast with Lesley-Ann Brandt.
 Kevin Alejandro portrayed Dan.
-In June 2016, it was announced that Tricia Helfer had been cast as Lucifer and Amenadiel's mother, Charlotte, and that she was to appear in multiple episodes in the second season.
-The character was promoted to series regular in July 2016.
-Aimee Garcia had also been cast as a regular in the second season, playing L.A.P.D.'s forensic scientist Ella Lopez.
-In August 2016, executive producer Ildy Modrovich announced the casting of Michael Imperioli as the angel Uriel, Amenadiel and Lucifer's younger brother with "a chip on his shoulder".
+The following year in June, Tricia Helfer was cast as Lucifer and Amenadiel's mother, Charlotte, and she was to appear in multiple episodes in the second season.
+The character was promoted to series regular in July.
+Aimee Garcia was also cast as a regular in the second season, playing L.A.P.D.'s forensic scientist Ella Lopez.
+In August, Michael Imperioli was cast as angel Uriel.
 For the fourth season, Graham McTavish and Inbar Lavi were cast as Father Kinley and Eve respectively.
-For season 5, Netflix announced the casting of Matthew Bohrer as Donovan Glover, a character who appeared in only one episode.
+For season 5, Tom Ellis was also cast as Michael, Lucifer's twin brother with "a chip on his shoulder" and Matthew Bohrer was cast as Donovan Glover, a character who appeared in only one episode.

-In February 2020, Netflix and Warner Bros. were reported to have begun talks to renew the show for a sixth season.
-In March 2020, Tom Ellis and other stars of the series were reported to have signed up for a sixth season.
-However, a contract dispute led Ellis to not be officially signed on until late May.
+In 2020, Tom Ellis and other stars of the series were reported to have signed up for a sixth season, but a contract dispute led Ellis not to be officially signed on until late May.